-- 7. The Quizmaster will proceed to the next question if a quizzer does not buzz in within five seconds after reading the last word of the question. - 8.
-The Quizmaster will follow the procedures below for all questions (except Quotation Completion Questions or Essence Completion Questions): - a.
+- 8. The Quizmaster will follow the procedures below for all questions (except Quotation Completion Questions or Essence Completion Questions): - a.
 If a quizzer buzzes in before the first sound of the last word of the question, the Quizmaster will immediately stop reading, even in the middle of the word, and call "Interruption." - b.
 If a quizzer buzzes in on or after the first sound of the last word of the question, the Quizmaster will finish that word.
 (Hyphenated words are considered one word, including numbers pronounced as a hyphenated word, such as 27 [twenty-seven].)